Fast Facts: Hungary

 U.S. passport holders do not need a visa to enter Hungary for stays up to 90 days.
 See the U.S. Dept. of State website for more information.

 Booked on one of our packages with Scheduled Dates?
 If you do not hold a U.S. passport, you are responsible for obtaining any necessary visas and meeting all entry requirements.
 If a visa is required, we recommend using a fee-based visa service, such as our preferred provider VisaHQ.

 May through September are the best months to visit Hungary.
 The cultural season is active and temps are mild.
 Fall and spring are worth a visit as well, although temps drop around 20 degrees.

 Check out the current weather conditions in Hungary.

 The currency in Hungary is the forint.
-One American dollar is worth approximately 203 forints.
-For the current exchange rate on the forint, click here.
+Please review the current exchange rate for the forint.